troglobit/uftpd/README.md

 --------

 * FTP and/or TFTP
-* No configuration file
+* No complex configuration file
 * Runs from standard UNIX inetd, or standalone
-* Listens to `ftp/tcp` and `tftp/udp` found in `/etc/services`
+* Uses `ftp` user's `$HOME`, from `/etc/passwd`, or custom path
-* Serves files from the ftp user's `$HOME`, found in `/etc/passwd`
+* Uses `ftp/tcp` and `tftp/udp` from `/etc/services`, or custom ports
-* Privilege separation, drops root privileges before serving files
+* Privilege separation, drops root privileges having bound to ports
-* Possible to use symlinks outside of the home directory (*insecure* but user friendly)
+* Possible to use symlinks outside of the FTP home directory
-* Possible to use group writable home directory (*insecure* but again user friendly)
+* Possible to have group writable FTP home directory

 Caveat
 ------

-uftpd is not made for secure installations, it is primarily targeted at home users and developers in need of a simple FTP/TFTP server.
-As such it allows symlinks outside the FTP home, as well as a group writable FTP home directory &mdash; i.e, user-friendly features that can easily cause security breaches, but also very useful for people who do not care and just want their FTP server to work.
+uftpd is primarily not targetted at secure installations, it is targeted at home users and developers in need of a simple FTP/TFTP server.  uftpd allows symlinks to outside the FTP home, as well as a group writable FTP home directory &mdash; user-friendly features that potentially can cause security breaches, but also very useful for people who just want their FTP server to work.

 *Seriously*, we do not advise you to ignore any security aspect of your installation.
 If security is a concern for you, consider using another